The Ultimate Guide to Importing PST to Outlook 365: A Few Simple Steps to Follow

 - Navigate to https://compliance.microsoft.com and use the same admin credentials to sign in as used in Step 1.

-- Navigate to the left pane of the screen and click on Data Lifecycle Management and select Microsoft 365 from the dropdown.
+- Navigate to the left pane of the screen click on Data Lifecycle Management and select Microsoft 365 from the dropdown.
 Then a new screen will open, here you need to click on Import.

 - Now an Import Data wizard will open with multiple tabs such as Name your Job, Select Import Job Type, Import Data, Select Mapping File, and Review.

-- Provide all the required details in these tabs and select the Upload your Data option on Do you want to upload or ship data? screen and then click on the Next button.
+- Provide all the required details in these tabs and select the Upload your Data option Do you want to upload or ship data? screen and then click on the Next button.

 - Now, check both options given here – I’m done uploading my files and I have access to the mapping file then click on the Next Button.

-- From Select the mapping file screen, and click on it to submit the previously created CSV file in Step 4.
+- Select the mapping file screen, and click on it to submit the previously created CSV file in Step 4.

 - You will see a status flyout page, where you can analyze the progress and see the new import job in the list of Import PST files pages.

 - You can also click on the Refresh button to see the latest status info displayed in the Status column.
-Once, the status gets changed to Analysis complete then you are ready to Import your PST files to Outlook 365.
+Once, the status gets changed to Analysis Complete then you are ready to Import your PST files to Outlook 365.

-- Now from the Import tab in the compliance portal, click on the import jobs that you have created in Step 5.
+- Now from the Import tab in the Compliance Portal, click on the import jobs that you have created in Step 5.
 Click on Import to Microsoft 365.

 - You can do the following: